-- 2 oz Vodka
+- 2 ounces vodka

-- 1/4 oz Crème de cassis liqueur
+- 1/4 ounce crème de cassis liqueur

-Add all the ingredients into a shaker with ice and shake.
+Add the vodka, crème de cassis and pineapple juice into a shaker with ice and shake until well-chilled.

 Fine-strain into a chilled cocktail glass.